justinnaldzin/big-data-benchmarking/README.md

 Aggregate|1.0|Oracle Database|SUM|SELECT SUM("DEP_DEL15") FROM "On_Time_Performance_2015_1"|4.0     |SELECT SUM({agg_column}) FROM {table}|1.0 |On_Time_Performance_2015_1|469968.0|Medium|0.5980515560004278
 Aggregate|1.0|Oracle Database|SUM DISTINCT|SELECT SUM(DISTINCT "CARRIER_DELAY") FROM "On_Time_Performance_2015_1"|5.0|SELECT SUM(DISTINCT {agg_column}) FROM {table}|1.0 |On_Time_Performance_2015_1|469968.0|Medium|0.6684156589981285

-## Bokeh server web app
+## Bokeh Server Web App

 [Bokeh](http://bokeh.pydata.org/) is a Python interactive visualization library that targets modern web browsers for presentation.
 The Bokeh server web app uses the data from the CSV and generates an interactive HTML dashboard consisting of data tables, charts and graphs.
-This allows us to visually analyze the data and compare each benchmarking result.
+This allows us to visually analyze the benchmarking results and compare each database platform.

 Instruct Bokeh server to launch the web app
 ```sh